Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Introduction

-Concerning the second pillar of the $\Lambda$CDM model, that is the homogeneity and isotropy of the Universe on large scales, it should be emphasized that the cosmological principle is not invariant for any spatial scale: our present Universe seems to reach the conditions to be homogeneous on a scale of about $100\textrm{Mpc}$, as suggested by galaxy surveys and the large-scale structure of the Universe \citep{Yadav:2005vv,Sarkar:2009iga}.
-Therefore, the cosmological dynamics in the local Universe should inevitably take into account significant deviations from the FLRW geometry \citep{Buchert:1999er,Gasperini:2009mu,Labini:2011tj,Fanizza:2019pfp}, when considering physical phenomena that occur on smaller spatial scales.
+Concerning the second pillar of the $\Lambda$CDM model, that is the homogeneity and isotropy of the Universe on large scales, it should be emphasized that the cosmological principle is not invariant for any spatial scale: our present Universe seems to reach the conditions to be homogeneous on a scale of about $100\,\textrm{Mpc}$, as suggested by galaxy surveys and the large-scale structure of the Universe \cite{Yadav:2005vv,Sarkar:2009iga}.
+Thus, when considering physical phenomena that occur on smaller spatial scales, local features of the Universe lead inevitably to deviations from the FLRW geometry, which could affect cosmological parameters \cite{McClure:2007vv,Labini:2011tj,Kazantzidis:2020tko,Krishnan:2021dyb,Aluri:2022hzs} and the luminosity distance distribution \cite{Schiavone:2023olz}.
+See also \cite{Buchert:1999er,Gasperini:2009mu,Fanizza:2019pfp} for the development of the averaging formalism in cosmology to average scalar quantities in a limited region of space-time.

-In this paper, to study local inhomogeneities, we implement the Lemaitre-Tolman-Bondi (LTB) model \citep{Lemaitre:1927zz,Tolman:1934za,Bondi:1947fta,Peebles:2002gy,Montani-book2009hju} to the description of the present Universe, which consists in a spherically symmetric non-stationary solution of the Einstein field equations.
-The LTB solution with the presence of a cosmological constant $\Lambda$ is commonly referred to as the $\Lambda$LTB model, which has been studied for many decades as a possible (simplified) framework to consider local deviations of the Universe today from the homogeneity \citep{Garcia-Bellido:2008vdn,Sinclair:2010sb,Moss:2010jx,Cosmai:2018nvx,Lukovic:2019ryg,Camarena:2021mjr} or to alleviate the Hubble constant tension \citep{Kenworthy:2019qwq,Ding:2019mmw,Cai:2020tpy,Castello:2021uad,Camarena:2022iae} since observational evidence of a local void (an underdense region) have emerged on scales of several hundreds of $\textrm{Mpc}$ \citep{Zehavi:1998gz,Keenan:2013mfa,Haslbauer:2020xaa,Wong:2021fvu}.
-Therefore, the implementation of the LTB model must concern spatial scales smaller than about $100\textrm{Mpc}$, while it approaches a homogeneous Universe far enough from the center of symmetry.
+Furthermore, observational evidence of a local void (an underdense region) have emerged on scales of several hundreds of $\textrm{Mpc}$ \cite{Zehavi:1998gz,Keenan:2013mfa,Haslbauer:2020xaa,Wong:2021fvu}.
+In this regard, the Lema\^itre-Tolman-Bondi (LTB) model \cite{Lemaitre:1927zz,Tolman:1934za,Bondi:1947fta,Peebles:2002gy,Montani-book2009hju} is widely employed to describe spherically symmetric non-stationary inhomogeneities in the local Universe, while it approaches a homogeneous Universe far enough from the center of symmetry.
+The LTB solution with the presence of a cosmological constant $\Lambda$ is commonly referred to as the $\Lambda$LTB model, which has been studied for many decades as a possible (simplified) framework to consider local deviations of the Universe today from the homogeneity \cite{Garcia-Bellido:2008vdn,Sinclair:2010sb,Moss:2010jx,Fanizza:2014tua,Cosmai:2018nvx,Lukovic:2019ryg,Camarena:2021mjr} or to alleviate the Hubble constant tension \cite{Kenworthy:2019qwq,Ding:2019mmw,Cai:2020tpy,Castello:2021uad,Camarena:2022iae}.

+Since $f\left(R\right)$ theories and the $\Lambda$LTB model separately can only alleviate the Hubble constant tension, the combination of more than one non-standard physical effect, \textit{i.e.}, modified gravity and inhomogeneous cosmology, may be needed to accommodate these data inconsistencies into a cosmological model.